nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   </tr>
 </table>

-**NOTE: If at any point when you are unable to navigate the task list, pressing `j` or `k` multiple times will cause Vimification to refocus onto the task-list and work again, otherwise, use your mouse to click on the task list in Vimification to recalibrate the focus.**
+**NOTE: If you find yourself unable to navigate the task list, try pressing `j` or `k` multiple times to refocus Vimification onto the task list.
+Alternatively, you can click on the task list with your mouse to recalibrate the focus.**

-**NOTE: It is not recommended to use arrow key, because it is not supported!**
+**NOTE: Using arrow keys is not recommended since they are not supported.**

 <p class="back-to-top" style="text-align: right"><a href="#table-of-contents">Back to Top &#8593;</a></p>

 ### Exiting Vimification

-Similiar to Vim, you can quit Vimification by typing `:quit` or `:q!` on your keyboard while in Vimification.
+Similar to Vim, you can exit Vimification by typing `:quit` or `:q!` on your keyboard while using Vimification.

 <img class="ui-img" src="images/ug-images/8.quit.png">
 <br><br>